dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 export class AppRoutingModule { }
 ```

 We'll import our `CallbackComponent` and `AuthGuard`.
 The remaining routes will be string _references_ to modules rather than imported components using the `loadChildren` property.

 We will set the default `''` path to load route children from the `DogsModule`, and the `'dog'` path to load route children from the `DogModule`.
-The `'dog'` path should also be protected by the `AuthGuard`, which we declare using the `canActivate` property, which can hold an array of route guards should we require more than one.
+The `'dog'` path should also be protected by the `AuthGuard`, which we declare using the `canActivate` property.
+This can hold an array of route guards should we require more than one.
 Finally, the `'callback'` route should simply point to the `CallbackComponent`.

 ### Dogs Module